Exploring the social influence of Kaggle virtual community on the M5 competition: Introduction

-The rest of the article is organized as follows: Section~\ref{data-intro} offers a short introduction to the M5 UGC.
-Section~\ref{topic-modeling} studies the association between the topics in the M5 virtual community and the top solutions in the M5 competition by topic modeling.
-Section~\ref{social-network-analysis} presents social network analysis of the M5 virtual community.
+The rest of the article is organized as follows: Section~\ref{method} provides short introductions to the methods that we employ.
+Section~\ref{data-analysis} tries to answer the two research questions that we raise from the perspective of topic modeling and social network analysis.
 Finally, Section~\ref{conclusion} provides our conclusions.